SAMPLEDemonstration data for an Islington rear extension. Your report covers your postcode, your constraints, your odds.Get yours — £9

 Approval rates are useful, but real decisions from real properties near yours are more informative.
 These are the same planning officers, the same local policies, and comparable properties — this is what they actually approve.

 All 5 nearby applications in the sample period were granted.
 The fastest determination was 7 weeks; the longest was 40 weeks.
-A straightforward application like yours should expect 7–13 weeks.
+Applications like these were typically decided in 7–13 weeks.

 Action plan